-(http://www.ayso.org/For_Volunteers/resources/region_toolkit/uniform_specifications.htm#.VRFO0jDfTYk)

 Additional Uniform and Equipment Information

 Jewelry or adornment of any kind is not allowed.
 Jewelry or adornment includes: earrings, any hard replacement stud or other piercings worn in any visible body part; friendship, rubber sport, braided and other similar bracelets; hard metal or plastic items on clothing or hair, including beading, clips or bobby pins; or ribbons, loops or loose strings in the hair.
-Taping of these items is not permitted, and does not make them legal to wear.
+Taping of these items is not permitted, and does not make them permissible to wear.

 Soft, “scrunchy-type” or elastic hair control items are permitted.